-1. Introduction
+1 Introduction

 Artificial Intelligence (AI) has empowered machines with human-like capabilities which make them efficient and less dependent on inputs from humans.
 Chatbots are a perfect archetype of AI and serve as an efficient means of first communication between customers and the organizations.
 AI enables these chatbots with stupendous capabilities to learn from previous conversations and achieve more precision and accuracy in future interactions.
-According to Gartner, by the year 2020, nearly 8 Billion connected devices will ask for support from a virtual assistant and 85 percent of all customer interaction would be managed by chatbots [1].
+According to Gartner, by the year 2020, nearly 8 Billion connected devices will ask for support from a virtual assistant and 85 percent of all customer interaction would be managed by chatbots (Moore 2018).

-The underlying potential of this field has led researchers to study and develop a number of chatbots for different purposes [2], [3].Numerous chatbot software are currently being used by different companies to conduct conversations through text messages [4]; practically speaking, chatbots are dialogue systems that can be trained for specific purposes, such as customer service, answering specific frequently asked questions and even for performing simple algorithmic search operations and answering the user with the received output.
-[5], [6], [1].
+The underlying potential of this field has led researchers to study and develop a number of chatbots for different purposes (Rivas et al. 2018; Read and Rivas 2019).Numerous chatbot software are currently being used by different companies to conduct conversations through text messages (Deshpande et al. 2017); practically speaking, chatbots are dialogue systems that can be trained for specific purposes, such as customer service, answering specific frequently asked questions and even for performing simple algorithmic search operations and answering the user with the received output.
+(Cui et al. 2017; Xu et al. 2017; Moore 2018).
 While this technology has made various processes quite efficient and user friendly, developers faced numerous challenges to reach to this milestone.
 Tay is one such example where the design and uniqueness of a chatbot posed a major threat to its own existence.
 Tay was developed by Microsoft and mimicked a 19-year-old teenage American girl.
 It was released on Twitter in 2016; just after the release Tay drew massive engagement on Twitter and also the world wide web but unfortunately had to be taken down within 24 hours of its release due to abnormalities accounting to the design and the output it continuously produced after learning from conversations.
-Fig. 1 shows the peak times where the world searched for "Tay."
+Figure 1 shows the peak times where the world searched for "Tay."

-Fig. 1: Percentage of worldwide searches about "Tay" bot.
+Figure 1: Percentage of worldwide searches about "Tay" bot.

 This documents aims to analyze the developments that lead to the shut down of chatbot Tay and draw inferences from this historical event to present insights for better future preparedness.
-We begin by presenting a detailed information about the background of the bot, in Section 2, then present arguments addressing the leading causes the technological failure in Section 3.
-Then, Section 4 presents a discussion of the technology assuming it was under different circumstances.
-Finally, conclusions are drawn in Section 5.
+We begin by presenting a detailed information about the background of the bot, in Section 2, then present arguments addressing the leading causes the technological